SQUEK011/VSIYP/README.md

    git clone https://github.com/SQUEK011/cs2024-sg-money-lender.git
    ```
 2. Open the repo using Android Studio
-3. Insert your API Key file at the root of your file
+3. Insert your agconnect-services.json file at the root of your file
 4. Change the API key to your file's API key under MainActivity.kt
 5. Run the application